 Why We Recommend It

-Davids has built a reputation as a premium natural oral care brand, and their Hydroxi line brings nano-hydroxyapatite into an already strong formula.
-At $9.95 for a 4oz tube ($2.49/oz), it’s the most affordable option in our roundup on a per-ounce basis — and it doesn’t cut corners on ingredients.
+Davids has built a reputation as a premium natural oral care brand, and its Hydroxi line brings nano-hydroxyapatite into an already strong formula.
+At around $10 for a 4 oz tube as of this writing, it is usually one of the more accessible premium options in this category, especially for buyers who want natural-leaning ingredients without moving into import-product pricing.

 The formula combines nHAp with a whitening and antiplaque blend, plus sensitivity support.
 It comes in multiple flavor variants including Sensitive Mint, Whitening Mint, Spearmint, and Strawberry Watermelon.
 Davids is particularly notable for its sustainability commitment — the brand uses recyclable metal tubes and sustainably sourced ingredients, all manufactured in California.